 What’s driving such widespread adoption?
 Distributed data sources, the demands for interoperability between every environment, and… the need for speed.

-Edge computing and edge networking enabled architectures are ideal for SaaS providers offering latency-sensitive applications that need some services to run at the edge instead of hauling everything up to the public cloud for processing.
+Edge computing and networking are great for SaaS providers with latency-sensitive applications.
+These apps can run at the edge instead of going up to the cloud for processing.